1. The Vardhana dynasty is also called the ____________.

 Explanation: Xuanzang praised his charity and governance.

-95. Harsha’s failure against Pulakesin II is important because:
+95. Harsha’s failure against Pulakesin II is important because____________.

 A) It preserved Deccan independence